 Different approaches for certifying quantum states exist \cite{Eisert2020,Yu2021}.
-Some of them, as state tomography \cite{Tomography2010}, are however very inefficient as all elements of the density matrix need to be determined by means of destructive measurements.
-A protocol called Quantum State Verification was introduced in \cite{Pallister18}, in order to efficiently verify quantum states with local measurements, with just a constant overhead with respect to optimal global strategies.
+Some of them, as state tomography \cite{Tomography2010}, are, however, very inefficient as all elements of the density matrix need to be determined by means of destructive measurements.
+A protocol called quantum state verification was introduced in \cite{Pallister18}, allowing for efficient verification of quantum states with local measurements and constant overhead with regard to optimal global strategies.
 Several extensions \cite{Li19,Wang2019,Bdescu2019,Zhu2019,Morris21} have been proposed, and were implemented experimentally \cite{Zhang2020}.
-These approaches rely in general on suitable sequential pass-or-fail measurements applied on individual quantum states.
-However, the improved control of quantum systems makes also more advanced, collective strategies that operate jointly on multiple copies feasible.
+These approaches rely in general on suitable sequential pass-or-fail measurements applied on individual states.
+However, the improved control of quantum systems also makes feasible more advanced, collective strategies that operate jointly on multiple copies.

 Here we show that such a collective but local strategy can significantly improve the efficiency of previous, even global and optimal, strategies based on sequential measurements of single copies.
-Our approach operates on multiple copies of entangled states, where only few of these states are designated for certifying the whole ensemble.
-This is achieved by accumulating the noise of the whole ensemble into a reduced set of states by collective local operations, so that by measuring the reduced set one can detect the noise with enhanced probability, consuming only the copies of that set.
+Our approach operates on multiple copies of entangled states, where only a few of these states are designated for certifying the whole ensemble.
+This is achieved by accumulating the noise of the whole ensemble into a reduced set of states by collective local operations, so that by measuring and consuming only these states one can detect the noise with enhanced probability while certifying the remaining states without destroying them.
 This significantly reduces the amount of entanglement that is destroyed due to the certification process.
 We adapt techniques from entanglement purification \cite{Riera1,Riera2} in order to transfer noise from states in the ensemble into a few target states that are then measured.
-Crucially, the non-measured states remain untouched and hence entangled, and can still be used as a resource for various non-local quantum tasks.
-Although we focus on maximally entangled Bell states throughout this work, with particular applicability in communication scenarios, we remark that our techniques can be extended to different quantum states, including e.g. maximally entangled qudit states or multipartite GHZ states.
+Crucially, the nonmeasured states remain untouched and hence entangled, and can still be used as a resource for various nonlocal quantum tasks.
+Although we focus on maximally entangled Bell states throughout this Letter, we remark that our techniques can be extended to different quantum states, including, e.g., maximally entangled qudit states or multipartite Greenberger-Horne-Zeilinger states.